 There are a number of different platforms and channels that you can use for remarketing.
 And here they are:

-- Native remarketing: Marketers can re-engage their website visitors with valuable content, recommended across premium publishers in native ad placements.
+- Native advertising: Marketers can re-engage their website visitors with valuable content, recommended across premium publishers in native ad placements.

 - Search remarketing: Remarketing lists for search ads (RLSA) is a feature that lets you customize your search ads campaign for people who have previously visited your site.

-- Social media remarketing: Show your retargeting ads to people on social media platforms like Facebook, Twitter and LinkedIn after they’ve visited your website.
+- Social media remarketing: Show your retargeting ads to people on social media platforms like Facebook, Twitter, LinkedIn, and TikTok after they’ve already engaged with your brand or business.

 Remarketing is a great way to increase ROI on your ad spend.
 If your budget is limited, or if you already feel you’ve paid enough for that first click, you can experiment and finetune your approach for remarketing purposes.

 Feeling more confident about retargeting now that you’ve read our “dummies” guide?
-Check out these advanced remarketing tips and take your retargeting campaigns a step further.
+Start a retargeting campaign on Outbrain today.